-Experience the Pennsylvania Amish firsthand, but that's only the beginning!
-Started in Europe during the 16th century, the Amish, Mennonites and the Brethren were created during the Anabaptist movement but persecution by Roman Catholic and other Protestant denominations caused these three similar groups to flee across the pond in the early 1700’s where they eventually settled in and around the Susquehanna River Valley.
+Started in Europe during the 16th century, the Amish faced persecution by Roman Catholic and other Protestant denominations, causing them to flee to America where they settled in and around the Susquehanna River Valley.
 Then during the American Revolution a large number of Dutch immigrants settled in the same area and now the entire region is interchangeably known as both Pennsylvania Dutch Country and Amish Country.

 Once owned by Thomas Jefferson, the Natural Bridge is a National Historic Landmark of spectacular proportions.
 The Bridge rises 20 stories in the air and then descends 34 stories below the earth offering access to some of the deepest caverns on the East Coast.
-The entire site also includes Virginia’s largest indoor butterfly garden, Monacan Village, a recreated 300 year old Native American Indian site, nature trails that wind around Cedar Creek and then lead down to the gorgeous Lace Falls.
+The site also includes Virginia’s largest indoor butterfly garden, Monacan Village, and trails leading to Lace Falls.

 One of the most critical battles of the Civil War, this three day conflict caused over 51,000 casualties and was the basis for Abraham Lincoln’s famous “Gettysburg Address.”
 Now one of the top tourist attractions in the area, there are guided battlefield tours along with the outstanding Gettysburg Museum and Visitor’s Center.